-On alternate Friday-Saturdays, our 40 student Organizational Behavior class broke-out into quadrilles, to address some touchy-feely topic.
-This particular day we were charged with date-stamping the most significant event in our childhood from 0-19.
+On alternate Friday-Saturdays, our 40-student Organizational Behavior class broke-out into quadrilles, to address some touchy-feely topic.
+This particular day the Profs told us to date stamp the most significant event in our childhood from 0-19.
 Even though we were not required to spill-the-beans on what happened, it was the 'when' of Six Stages of Childhood Development that would help us identify our Achilles's Heel.

 Our foursome soon became a trio, when an engineer colleague objected to paying $30,000 in EMBA tuition for public amateur psycho-therapy sessions.
 After class I learned that our OB (psych) profs, (8 out of 10 graduates of the University of Michigan), were disciples of Erik Erikson's eight stages of psychosocial development,